Prathibha887/calculator/README.md

-# calculator which makes your calculation easier
+# calculator which makes your calculation easier and faster